Transition Probability for the Neutrino Wave in Muon Decay and Oscillation Experiments: The transition amplitude and probability

 \subsubsection{Normal component}

-From Eq. \eqref{asy-spec}, the energy dependence of normal component of $\mu$DAR at asymptotic region is written as
+From Eqs. $(\ref{asy-rate})$, and (A2), the energy spectrum of the normal component of the muon decay at rest ($\mu$DAR) in the asymptotic region is written as

-where $T_D$ is a depth of detector.
-For $\mu$DAR, the depth of the detector determines the time width.
-For $\mu$DIF, a decay region $cT$ restricts the time width where $\mu$ exists.
-Those of suitable values according to experimental conditions are used.
-The normal component of transition rate or probability is independent of the size of wave packets from the completeness, but the energy spectrum depends on it and varies with the size.
-The spectrum for plane wave given in Eq. \eqref{asy-spec} was confirmed in the electron spectrum in the upper-energy region $x\geq 1/2$.
+where $T_D$ is the depth of the detector, which, for $\mu$DAR, determines the time width.
+For the muon decay in flight($\mu$DIF), a decay region $cT$ restricts the time width where $\mu$ exists.
+Those with suitable values, according to the experimental conditions, are used.
+The normal component of the transition rate or probability is independent of the size of the wave packets, from the completeness, but the energy spectrum depends on it and varies with the size.
+The spectrum for a plane wave given in Eq. \eqref{asy-spec} was confirmed in the upper energy region $x\geq 1/2$ of the electron spectrum.